miikaah/musa/README.md

 ### V1

-- feat: add button to collapse all folders in library
 - feat: Delete DB when starting new Initial scan
 - feat: Use react router for changing page to settings and search
 - feat: Go to Search when pressing Ctrl + F